nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ExportAllNFSExportsToCSV.ps1

 ### Create Exports From CSV
 Uses CSV input to create exports.
 We recommend manually creating several exports along with desired settings and then use the ExportAllNFSExportsToCSV.ps1 script to output a CSV.
 Use the exported CSV as template for creating additional exports.
 The exportId and nfs_hosts_options columns are ignored during import but must be present.
-Only 1 entry is currently supported for allowed hosts, but could be expanded.\
+Allowed hosts supports multiple entries--use a semicolon to separate entries.\
 **Required Inputs**: hostname, username, password, csvPath\
 **Compatibility**: Nasuni 21.2 or higher required\
 **CSV Contents**: exportID,Volume_GUID,filer_serial_number,export_name,path,comment,readonly,allowed_hosts,access_mode,perf_mode,sec_options,nfs_host_options\